 Katherine is the webmaster at www.HealingCFSME.com.
 She is author of Be Loved, Beloved (available on lulu.com or kindle).
 She was diagnosed with Myalgic Encephalomyelitis in 1993.

-Move from What is Chronic Fatigue Syndrome? to read more about the diagnostic criteria for this chronic illness.
+Or click on the link below to move from What is Chronic Fatigue Syndrome? to read more about the diagnostic criteria for this chronic illness.